The partial K function: Background

 \subsection{Summary statistics for point processes}

 There are many different summary statistics for point processes, see e.g. \cite{illian2008statistical} for an overview.
-For clarity of exposition, we will focus on point processes in two dimensional space (i.e. $d=2$), though the extension to general dimensions is straightforward, see \cref{app:generaldim}.
+For clarity of exposition, we will focus on point processes in planar space (i.e. $d=2$); the extension to general dimensions is straightforward, see \cref{app:generaldim}.
 The first statistic of interest to us is the \emph{intensity} of a point process.
 In general, the intensity measure is $\Lambda_X(B) = \EE{N_X(B)}$ for a Borel set $B\in\borel{\RR^2}$.
-However, when the process is homogeneous, the intensity measure has a constant density, $\intensity{X}$, which we will call the intensity, and can be interpreted as the average number of points per unit area.
-We will assume that $\intensity{X}>0$ for all processes considered here.
+When the process is homogeneous, the intensity measure has a constant density, $\intensity{X}$, which we will call the intensity, and it can be interpreted as the average number of points per unit area.